COVID-19 Vaccination Could Cause Rare Blood Disorder, According To Report

 At least 36 individuals have been diagnosed with immune thrombocytopenia, or ITP, a rare blood disorder, after taking either of the two COVID-19 vaccinations that are available to the public, according to a report published by the Vaccine Adverse Event Reporting System.

-The cases were reported to VAERS at the end of January, according to the New York Times.
-It was not immediately known if the shots caused the disorder, however all of the cases were reported by health care providers or patients after they received a vaccination.
+The cases were reported to VAERS at the end of January, according to The New York Times.
+It was not immediately known if the shots caused the disorder; however, all of the cases were reported by health care providers or patients after they received a vaccination.

 Immune thrombocytopenia is a condition that leads to easy or excessive bruising and/or bleeding resulting from low levels of blood platelets, according to the Mayo Clinic.
 Other symptoms include small purple spots that resemble a rash and purple bruises.